isomerpages/seab-corp/pages/Train Disruption Advice.md

 <p>During the national examinations, the lists of secondary schools, junior
 colleges and centralised institutes that are located near each MRT station will be made available at all MRT stations.</p>
-<p>You may also download the Singapore Land Transport Authority’s &nbsp;
+<p>You may also download the Singapore Land Transport Authority’s <a href="/files/Train Disruption/2024_train_disruption_listing_cec.pdf" rel="noopener nofollow" target="_blank">MyTransport.SG</a> mobile
-<a href="https://www.seab.gov.sg/docs/default-source/train-service-disruption/2024-train-disruption-listing---cec.pdf" rel="noopener noreferrer nofollow" target="_blank">MyTransport.SG</a>mobile application, and access the “Exam Centre” option
+application, and access the “Exam Centre” option to obtain the lists.
-to obtain the lists. <a href="https://www.seab.gov.sg/docs/default-source/train-service-disruption/2024-train-disruption-listing---cec.pdf" rel="noopener noreferrer nofollow" target="_blank">MyTransport.SG</a> mobile application can be downloaded from App Store® and Google Play™.</p>
+<a href="/files/Train Disruption/2024_train_disruption_listing_cec.pdf" rel="noopener nofollow" target="_blank">MyTransport.SG</a>mobile application can be downloaded from App Store®
+and Google Play™.</p>
 <p><strong>If you are unable to arrive at a suitable examination centre until after your paper has ended, you should still report to your school or designated examination centre:</strong>
 </p>
 <ul data-tight="true" class="tight">